-Gillian McDonald is in her seventh year as the head field hockey coach at Hamilton College.
-McDonald has recorded 47 wins at Hamilton, including a team-record 13 in 2010.
-She guided the Continentals to a NESCAC championship appearance last year in their first year in the conference.
-Two of McDonald's players made the 2011 all-conference team.
+Gillian McDonald is in her ninth year as the head field hockey coach at Hamilton College.
+McDonald has recorded 50 wins at Hamilton, including a team-record 13 in 2010.
+She guided the Continentals to the 2011 NESCAC Championship quarterfinals in their first year in the conference.
+Three of her players have made the all-conference team.

-Solid academic performance is important to McDonald as four student-athletes earned a spot on the 2011 NESCAC fall all-academic team.
-Hamilton received a NFHCA National Academic Team Award for the ninth straight year.
+Solid academic performance is important to McDonald as four student-athletes earned a spot on the 2013 NESCAC Fall All-Academic Team.
+Hamilton received an NFHCA National Academic Team Award for the 11th straight year in 2013.
 The program recognizes those institutions that achieved a team GPA of 3.0 or higher during the first semester of the academic year.

 McDonald was an assistant field hockey coach at the University of Rochester in 2004 when the team posted a 10-9 record.
 She coached at the North American Hockey Academy during the 2005-06 academic year.

-The Hudson, Quebec, native received a bachelor's degree in French with an education minor in 2004.
-McDonald earned her master's degree in sports management from SUNY Cortland in 2008.
-She attended prep school at the Berkshire School in Sheffield, Mass.
+The Hudson, Quebec, native received her bachelor's degree from Bowdoin in 2004 and earned her master's degree from SUNY Cortland.
+She attended the Berkshire School in Sheffield, Mass.

-Mackenzie Williams is in her first year as an assistant coach with the Hamilton College field hockey team.
+Mackenzie Williams is in her third year as the assistant coach for the Hamilton College field hockey program.
 Williams was a four-year starter and played every position except goalie at the University of Vermont.
-She was a volunteer assistant coach for the varsity team at Rice High School in South Burlington, Vt., in 2011.

-Williams received her bachelor's degree in elementary education with a concentration in exercise and sport science in 2012.
-She is from Rome, N.Y., and played high school field hockey at Rome Free Academy.
-Williams was placed on the all-state first team after her junior and senior seasons.
-She was a member of the U.S. Field Hockey Association Futures Elite from 2005 to 2008, and competed in the National Futures Tournament in 2006 and 2007.
+Williams received her bachelor's degree in 2012.
+She is from nearby Rome, N.Y., and played high school field hockey at Rome Free Academy.
+Williams was first team all-state after her junior and senior seasons.
+She was a member of the U.S. Field Hockey Association Futures Elite from 2005 to 2008 and competed in the National Futures Tournament in 2006 and 2007.